eecsmap/practice/docs/data_structure/index.md

 --8<-- "code/quick_sort.py"
 ```

+## Insertion Sort

+Be careful not to swap the current one with the larger prior.
+Instead, move all the larger priors then insert the current one to its final place.

 1. $\leq$ is used in CLRS, yet I personally prefer to use $\lt$ to reduce unnecessary swap of multiple items with the same value.
 The difference is minor, either the last or the first one choose as the partition point.
 2. must be <= and >= to get meet